Published by Christina Riley. Last Updated on February 25, 2024.

 The Road to Nowhere is another interesting and quirk place to visit near Bryson City.

 Morganton is the Burke County seat and a great base for exploring the Linville Gorge Wilderness.
-Hop in your SUV and hit the trails at Table Rock, Wiseman’s View, and Hawksbill rugged terrain and stunning scenery.
+Hop in your car and hit the trails at Table Rock Mountain and Hawksbill Mountain, or drive up to Wiseman’s View for equally gorgeous views of the Gorge.

 Beyond this place being the perfect North Carolina getaway for outdoorsy couples, we think you’ll enjoy Morganton’s downtown and surrounding towns like Valdese, Connelly Springs, and more.